-Easter playdough activities for toddlers and preschoolers, and homemade playdough in the softest shades of spring!
+Here’s a fun Easter activity to keep the kids busy before the holiday arrives.
+Homemade Easter playdough for toddlers and preschoolers, in the softest shades of spring!

 If you’ve been following along with us, you know how much I love coming up with themed playdough ideas!
-I’ve come up with all kinds of them over the years, and holiday playdough activities are always a favourite here!
 Today, I’m sharing the Easter playdough activity we had going on yesterday.
 Your toddlers are going to love this one!

 First, you’ll need to need to make your Easter playdough!